metatronxcorporation/myappx101/README.md

-# myappx101
+# myappx101 on template project into Eclipse IDE

-Xlib - C Language X Interface
+Getting started with Xlib - C Language X Interface on Centos Linux